 Accounting for data dependent effects in an energy model is a challenging task, which we split into two parts.
 Firstly, the energy effect of an instruction's manipulation of processor state needs to be modeled.
 This is an infeasible amount of data to exhaustively collect.
 A 32-bit three-operand instruction has $2^{96}$ possible data value combinations.

 Secondly, a technique is required to derive the energy consumption for a sequence of instructions from such a model.
 The composition of data dependent instruction energy models is a particularly difficult task.
-The data causing maximum energy consumption for one instruction may minimize the cost in a subsequent, dependent instruction.
-Finding the greatest cost for such sequences requires searching for inputs that maximize a property after an arbitrary computation, which is again an infeasibly large task.
-Over-approximating by summing the worst possible data dependent energy consumption of each instruction in a sequence, regardless of whether such a computation can occur, would lead to a significant overestimation of the upper-bound.
+The data causing maximum energy consumption for one instruction may minimise the cost in a subsequent, dependent instruction.
+Finding the greatest cost for such sequences requires searching for inputs that maximise a property after an arbitrary computation, which is again an infeasibly large task \cite{DBLP:journals/corr/MorseKE16}.
+Over-approximating by summing the worst possible data dependent energy consumption of each instruction in a sequence, regardless of whether such a computation can occur, would lead to a significant overestimation of the upper bound.